I’m sharing 18 proven LinkedIn profile tips – so you too can win on LinkedIn in 2024.

 If you’re providing freelance services, select the types of projects you work on.
 In this way, interested clients can seamlessly find you.

-Don’t just be a passive profile lurker – actively engage with your network by commenting.
+Don’t just be a passive profile lurker – instead actively engage with your network by commenting on their posts.

 When you see an interesting post from a connection, take a minute to leave your thoughts.
 Share how the content relates to your experience or sparks new ideas.
 Ask questions and start conversations in the comments.